sigoden/llm-functions/README.md

 # LLM Functions

-This project helps you easily create LLM tools and agents based on Bash, JavaScript, and Python.
-Additionally, it offers a comprehensive collection of pre-built tools and agents for your convenience.
+This project helps you easily create LLM tools and agents using Bash/JavaScript/Python, and provides a library of commonly used LLM tools and agents.

 **Tools Showcase**
 ![llm-function-tool](https://github.com/user-attachments/assets/40c77413-30ba-4f0f-a2c7-19b042a1b507)